sigrunnu/programvareutviklingV2020/README.md

 ```

 ## License
-Exercise-it is MIT licensed, as found in the
+Exercise It! is MIT licensed, as found in the
 [LICENSE](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/64/-/blob/master/LICENCE) file.